j842-deprecated/old-install2/README.md

 any options or custom configuration persisted within a docker volume container that can be managed for you.
 It also supports destroying the service, removing any stored data and leaving the host clean.

+You can install one docker image as multiple different services with different configuration options, e.g. to run multiple minecraft servers on different ports.

 Docker Runner tries to be Ansible friendly for automation (see [Exit Codes](https://github.com/j842/dr#exit-codes) below).

 # Basic Use